 Let’s start with what an EIN is, who is required to have one, and then go through the different application methods.
 Enjoy!

-EIN stands for federal Employer Identification Number and it’s a 9-digit code that identifies your business as legally operating entity.
+EIN stands for federal Employer Identification Number and it’s a 9-digit code that identifies your business as a legally operating entity.
 Basically, an EIN is like a social security number for a business.
 That’s really all there is to it.
 You and the IRS will heavily rely on this number throughout each tax year you’re in business.

 Filing Fee: $0